mage2click/m2c/README.md

 ```bash
 m2c bash [--debug] ...
 ```
 Opens the bash prompt on the project's php Docker service.
 With `--debug` flag, the bash prompt will be opened on the project's xdebug Docker service.
+With `--root` flag, the root user will be used.

 ```bash
 m2c cli [--debug] ...
 ```
 Runs any CLI command without going into the bash prompt of the project's php service.
 With \`--debug\` flag, the CLI command will run on the project's xdebug service.
+With `--root` flag, the root user will be used.

 ```bash
 m2c composer ...